-Students continue instruction including computer modules in I-CAR, SP2, and Sherwin-Williams e-learning.
-Classroom.
+Students continue instruction including computer modules in I-CAR, SP2, and Sherwin-Williams e-learning Classroom.
+The curriculum used in this program has a heavy emphasis on computer usage and is very technical and rigorous.
+Students must work well independently and use their time wisely to complete the required computer modules.
+Completion of the assigned I-CAR, SP2 and Sherwin-Williams elearning computer courses are mandatory for shop/lab admittance.
 Lab activities include lecture, research, writing assignments, and hands-on experience involving tools, equipment, and a variety of vehicles.
 Students work directly with customers, and assess vehicle damage, order parts and materials necessary for repairs, make repairs, and ensure customer satisfaction with the work.
 Students are responsible for the paperwork/computer records necessary for the repair process.
 Students can earn certificates for completed computer modules.
-Students, who successfully complete Collision Repair 1, 2, and 3, will complete a portfolio documenting their progress, and including any earned certificates.
-They will earn a certificate of completion from the Applied Technology Center upon successful completion of the Collision Repair program of study.
+Students who successfully complete Collision Repair 1, 2, 3, and 4 will complete a portfolio documenting their progress, and including any earned certificates.
+They will earn a certificate of completion from the Applied Technology Center upon successful completion of the Collision Repair program of study as a SC CTE (Career and Technical Education) Completer.
 Appropriate dress is a must for the class; work clothes, closed toes shoes and safety glasses are required.
-This is a two block, one semester course.